Mike Sharperson

-Michael Tyrone Sharperson (October 4, 1961 – May 26, 1996) was an infielder in Major League Baseball who played for the Toronto Blue Jays (1987), Los Angeles Dodgers (1987–1993) and Atlanta Braves (1995).
+Michael Tyrone Sharperson (October 4, 1961 – May 26, 1996) was an American infielder in Major League Baseball who played for the Toronto Blue Jays (1987), Los Angeles Dodgers (1987–1993) and Atlanta Braves (1995).
 Sharperson batted and threw right-handed.
 He was born in Orangeburg, South Carolina.

 In an eight-season career, Sharperson posted a .280 batting average with 10 home runs and 123 RBI in 557 games.

 Career

 Sharperson was drafted by the Toronto Blue Jays in the first round (11th pick) of the 1981 amateur draft.
 He made his debut with Toronto in 1987 and was traded to the Los Angeles Dodgers in midseason.

 A member of the Dodgers' 1988 World Series championship team, Sharperson was part of the group of utility players known as "The Stunt Men", for their ability to play many different positions and roles.
 While mostly used at third base and second, Sharperson also played shortstop, first base and right field.

 In 1990, Sharperson hit .297 with career-highs in hits (106) and games (129).
 His most productive season came in 1992, when he hit .300 with 21 doubles and 48 runs (all career-highs), and made the National League All-Star team.

 Released by the Dodgers before the 1994 season, Sharperson signed with the Red Sox, then with the Cubs, but did not play for them.
 He appeared in seven games with the Atlanta Braves in 1995 and became a free agent at the end of the season.
 He then signed a minor league contract with the San Diego Padres.